ABD Insurance and Financial Services, Inc. (GDPR Compliant)

 As noted above, you can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the European Union.

-If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of the Act or this Statement, please contact us email@example.com.
+If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of the Act or this Statement, please contact us at email@example.com.
 Your request will be directed to our CIO.
 Alternatively, you have the right to contact your local Data Protection Authority.

 Changes to this Statement